GetStream/stream-chat-android/documentation/docs/client/reactions.md

 sidebar_position: 18
 ---

-Stream Chat has built-in support for user Reactions.
+Stream Chat has built-in support for user reactions.
 Common examples are likes, comments, loves, etc. Reactions can be customized so that you are able to use any type of reaction your application requires.

-Similar to other objects in Stream Chat, reactions allow you to add custom data to the reaction of your choice.
+Similar to other objects in _Stream Chat_, reactions allow you to add custom data to the reaction of your choice.
 This is helpful if you want to customize the reaction logic.

 ## Sending a Reaction